 It might be an idea to think about your tax situation.
 All businesses in the United States are required to deduct 30% for tax automatically, from every cent they send to overseas authors, unless that author has previously obtained an ITIN, an Individual Tax Identification Number.

-Through a process of registration with the IRS, an ITIN then allows any American business with overseas contractors, suppliers or contacts, to send a UK resident the whole amount of their fees and gains gross, without keeping back 30% tax.
-The author then accounts and pays tax as they would for their other (domestic) income.
+Through a process of individual registration with the IRS, an ITIN allocated to any individual contractor then allows any American business with overseas contractors, suppliers or contacts, to send a UK resident the whole amount of their fees and gains gross, without keeping back 30% tax.
+The author in possession of an ITIN certificate then accounts and pays tax as they would for their other (domestic) income within their country of domicile.
 So obtaining an ITIN is a very good idea.

 Sorry.
 This sounds like a tax seminar, which was not the idea.

 Based in Edinburgh, I am fortunate.
 I can take my passport to the American Consulate here, based near Calton Hill.
-They provide formal copies of passport ID, which colour copy includes an embossed seal and a signature for a cost of $50.
-On returning home armed with the copy, I immediately return my passport to its safe place and resist all suggestions, however tempting, to send it to Austin, Texas.
+They provide formal copies of passport ID, which colour copy includes an embossed seal of the Consulate and a signature for a cost of $50.
+On returning home armed with the certified copy, I immediately return my passport to its safe place at home and resist all suggestions, however tempting, to send it to Austin, Texas.